• Art magazine

 Joachim Rodriguez y Romero

-The works of the Polish artist Katarzyna Kobro stand for the move of science into art.
-The sculptor and representative of constructivism was known to always reinterpret her works, making her accessible to a wide audience.
+The works of Polish artist Katarzyna Kobro represent the integration of science into art.
+The sculptor and representative of Constructivism was known for constantly reinterpreting her works, thereby making them accessible to a broad audience.

 Who was Katarzyna Kobro?

-Katarzyna Kobro was born on January 26, 1898 in Moscow and died on February 21, 1951 in Lodz.
-The Polish sculptor from a noble family had German-dated and Russian roots.
-Together with her husband Wladyslaw Strzeminski , Katarzyna Kobro is the key figure of constructivism and Central European avant -garde .
+Katarzyna Kobro was born on January 26, 1898, in Moscow and died on February 21, 1951, in Lodz.
+The Polish sculptor, who came from a noble family, had German-Latvian and Russian roots.
+Together with her husband, Wladyslaw Strzeminski , Katarzyna Kobro is considered a key figure of Constructivism and the Central European avant-garde .

 Katarzyna Kobro, 198 in Moscow